 What is a closed tender?

-A closed tender or a limited tender is selective in nature and is open to only those bidders who are specifically invited to bid.
+A closed tender, also known as a limited tender is selective in nature and is open to only those bidders who are specifically invited to bid.

 Difference between open tender and closed tender